Prashoon123/social-banner/CONTRIBUTING.md

 ### Installing dependencies

-If you use yarn then run
+If you use npm then run

 ```bash
 npm install